Back to Journal

 The range inside Keene's Pointe is genuinely wide:

-The architectural style across the community is primarily traditional Florida and Mediterranean.
-Home ages range from late 1990s builds to new construction on infill lots.
+Keene's Pointe is exclusively detached single-family homes — there are no townhomes or attached products here.
+The architectural style runs primarily traditional Florida, Southern, and Mediterranean, with recent teardown-rebuilds bringing transitional and modern-farmhouse designs.
+Home ages range from late-1990s builds to new construction on infill and rebuild lots.
 The older homes are generally well-maintained — this is not a community where properties fall behind — and many have been substantially renovated.

 Who Moves Here